electricbookworks/ebw-training/must-have-tech-skills/text/02-connecting-humans-and-machines.md

 <p class="frabjous">Hello World!</p>
 ```

 It's best to use class names that are easy to remember and that describe their *purpose* clearly.
-And it's good to reuse the same classes in your team and across your publications, for consistency.
+And it's efficient to reuse the same classes in your team and across your publications, for consistency.

 To define what content in a class looks like in CSS, we use a dot before its name.
 For example: